Our Waterside Curriculum is based on two key principals:

 One crucial piece of work for our teachers is making 'formal' assessments about how well our pupils are doing, in comparison to the 'expected standard' for other pupils their age.

 Teachers make 'dynamic assessments' for learning all the time.
 These are done during each and every lesson that they teach.
-Formally, we make 'assessments of learning' once a term (three times a year) for English and maths and, currently, at the end of the year for all other subjects.
+Formally, we make 'assessments of learning' once a term (three times a year) for all subjects.

-Our assessments are based on the Herts for Learning Assessment Steps as well as the Teacher Assessment Frameworks and planning and aim to identify whether a child is working significantly below the expected standard, working towards the expected standard, working at the expected standard or working at a greater depth within the expected standard.
+They aim to identify whether a child is working significantly below the expected standard, working towards (but below) the expected standard, working at the expected standard or working at a greater depth within the expected standard for a child their age.

-These assessments are then reported back to parents three times a year - at the Autumn and Spring parents evening and within the summer school report.
+Progress is then reported back to parents three times a year - at the Autumn and Spring parents' evenings and within the summer school report.

 - Does the pupil know (knowledge) what we would expect them to know?